 Have you been arrested for your second DWI in Houston?
 If you already have a prior conviction, you'll likely face charges for a Class A Misdemeanor.
 Unlike your first DWI, you can face mandatory minimum sentences if you are convicted.
-Penalties can include 72 hours to 12 months in jail, fines of $4,000, and 2 years of supervised released.
-You can also be subject to license suspension for 6 to 12 months.
+Penalties can include 72 hours to 12 months in jail, fines now up to as high as $6,000, and 2 years of supervised released.
+You can also be subject to license suspension for 6 to 24 months.

 How your case unfolds will depend on the state's evidence against you and whether any aggravating factors were involved.